 In particular, it is useful in forecasting revenue as it provides valuable data regarding potential customers’ spending habits and preferences.

-This information can then be used to create more accurate financial projections which will help investors make informed decisions about investing in your waste management services.
+This information can then be used to create more accurate financial projections which will help investors make informed decisions about investing in your waste management company.

-Developing the sales and marketing plan for a waste management services
+Developing the sales and marketing plan for a waste management company

-As you embark on creating your waste management services business plan, it is crucial to budget sales and marketing expenses beforehand.
+As you embark on creating your waste management company business plan, it is crucial to budget sales and marketing expenses beforehand.

 A well-defined sales and marketing plan should include precise projections of the actions required to acquire and retain customers.
 It will also outline the necessary workforce to execute these initiatives and the budget required for promotions, advertising, and other marketing efforts.